dungeons-of-moria/umoria/docs/manual.md

 become annoyed just for the fun of it.

-Most of the townspeople should be avoided by the largest possible distance when wandering from store to stores.
+Most of the townspeople should be avoided by the largest possible distance when wandering from store to store.
 Fights will break out though, so be prepared.
 Since the character grew up in this world of intrigue, no experience is awarded for killing on the town level.